vbrusca/ZigMatrixUtils/guides/cofactor_matrices_2.md

 # Cofactor of Matrices 2

-Another approach to working with cofactors of matrices is to calculate them in one step by using the <b>cofXmtx</b> function call.
-In the example shown below two cofactors are calculated by hand and compared to the function output on lines 31 and 41.
+Another approach to working with cofactors of matrices is to calculate them in one step by using the <b>cofXmtx</b> function.
+In the following example, shown below, two cofactors are calculated by hand and compared to the function output on lines 31 and 41.

 <!-- //"XMTX: cofXmtx test" -->
 <pre>